THE Secret to Success | What I Learned from John Wooden

 The Coach’s TED Speaker’s profile describes he wanted his players to be victors in life and not just on the court, so he treated them as an extended family and emphasized that winning was more than scoring.
 Indeed, most of his inspiring theories were born from conversations with his father, as a boy on their farm in Indiana.
 One that sums up his ideology quite well is his often-quoted definition of success:

-Success is peace of mind which is a direct result of self-satisfaction in knowing you made the effort to become the best that you are capable of becoming.
+Success is peace of mind which is a direct result of self-satisfaction in knowing you made the effort to become the best that you are capable of becoming.—John Wooden

 I heard the above definition for the first time on Wooden’s TEDTalk: The difference between winning and succeeding.
-The talk was so inspirational that I immediately translated it to Farsi to help sharing his views. ُThe definition reminded me the story of Solomon’s ant, which when all creatures in obedience to him, brought him presents, dragged before him a locust and was therefore preferred before all others, because it had brought a creature so much bigger than it self.
+The talk was so inspirational that I immediately translated it to Farsi to help to share his views. ُThe definition reminded me of the story of Solomon’s ant, which when all creatures in obedience to him, brought him presents, dragged before him a locust and was therefore preferred before all others because it had brought a creature so much bigger than itself.
 The ant did and became his best.
 It makes sense!

 - Industriousness > In plain and simple English this means hard work.
 Very hard work.
 There is no substitute for very hard work when it comes to success.